italia/spid-cie-oidc-docs/docs/en/attributi_utente.rst

      - |spid-icon| |cieid-icon|
    * - **birthdate**
      - registry
      - Date of birth.
 String.
-Following the specifications ISO8601-2004 in the format YYYY indicates the year using 4 (four) digits |br|
+In the following the specifications ISO8601-2004 in the format YYYY indicates the year using 4 (four) digits |br|
        MM indicates the month with 2 (two) digits |br|
        DD indicates the day with 2 (two) digits |br|